 Un-Check Use Knob LEDs

-The following image shows a Mixer menu with Hardware Controller Easy Learn enabled.
+The following image shows a Mixer menu with Hardware Controller Easy Learn enabled – the very item you made certain was UNCHECKED when we began.
 Show this menu by either right-clicking the mixer menu bar or by left-clicking the system icon on the left of the mixer, or for plugins by clicking the word “Plugin”.
 This item will already be checked if you have “MIDI Learn” checked in the Customize Controllers page (required for plugins).
 You can still access it here in this menu to un-check Hardware Controller Easy Learn in order to terminate the selection and the controller adding process.

 If you have some incorrectly sensed items, right-click in the offending control’s “Type” column and select the correct one from the list.
 Usually the mis-identified ones are sliders or knobs mis-identified as buttons.
 Simply assign “Fader” in most cases.
 There are also assignments for two kinds of knobs available, “Absolute” for knobs having a bottom and top position, and “Relative” for encoder-type infinite turn knobs.